 Set up the meeting

 Invite your legislator to your school by sending them a personal invitation.
-You can determine your legislators by visiting http://www.legis.state.pa.us and entering the address of your school.
+You can determine your legislators by finding your school on this spreadsheet or visiting http://www.legis.state.pa.us and entering the address of your school.
 You will be directed to a brief biography and contact information for the legislators in your district.
 From there, you will be able to email your legislator directly through a link to their email address on the website.

 Don’t hesitate to follow-up your request via phone if you haven’t heard back in a few weeks.